For your dog training needs call We'll be happy to help!

 Why is exercise so important for my dog?

 Dogs are not meant to sleep all day.
 Exercise is vital to their health and well-being.
-It is also a great way to keep your dog calm and relaxed while you are out of the house, or when guests come over.
+It is also a great way to keep your dog calm and relaxed while you are out of the house or when guests come over.

 The benefits of an exercise program are many.
 Physically conditioned dogs perform better in sports and competitions, with less occurrence and severity of injury.
 They are also able to maintain a healthy weight much more easily.

 Exercise is psychologically healthy for dogs; it gives them an appropriate outlet for their pent-up energy, and helps reduce hyperactivity and other behavior problems related to boredom or insufficient activity.
-Exercising your dog on a treadmill will help them rest more calmly, improve joint health, strengthen bones, enhance mental alertness, strengthen the cardiovascular system and can help reduce vet bills.
+Exercising your dog on a treadmill will help them rest peacefully, improve joint health, strengthen bones, enhance mental alertness, strengthen the cardiovascular system and can help reduce vet bills.
 My 10 year old Labrador Retriever has arthritis, and my vet insists she is still very agile because the treadmill keeps her joints moving and lubricated.

 Things to consider when starting your dog on a treadmill regimen: